 - basic furnishings.

-No Smoking policy
+Pet and Smoking policy

-Smoking is not allowed in the residence halls, however an outside area is designated for smoking.
+- Smoking is not allowed in the residence halls, however, an outside area is designated for smoking.

 On-campus residency requirement